 Child Protective Services and State Intervention into Families Facing Adversity

 I also study the spatial patterning of CPS contact, using child welfare system administrative data from Connecticut.
 In an article recently published in Child Abuse & Neglect, I estimate the prevalence of CPS reports during early childhood and of substantiated CPS reports during childhood, for children living in neighborhoods with different poverty rates and racial compositions.
+In a study forthcoming in Housing Policy Debate, Lindsey Bullinger and I analyze the relationship between evictions and neighborhood CPS reports.

 Parents Selecting Schools in a Context of Compulsory Choice